 The modules cover a wide variety of topics, including adjustment to chronic illness, doctor-patient communication, management of chronic pain and the nature of stress and its psycho-biological consequences.

 Students also take classes in research methods in health psychology and carry out an empirical research project in a health-related area.
 In addition, they have the opportunity to attend research seminars given by international experts in the field of health psychology.

 Given the strong academic and research basis of this programme, this qualification has relevance for working in a diverse range of settings.
 Previous graduates have gained employment in research posts and health service evaluation.
 Other opportunities include working with health authorities or voluntary organisations, that provide support, education and training to those with health-related difficulties.
 Graduates may also find employment in the area of health promotion or health education.

-In addition to helping to prepare for employment in which a background in psychology is an advantage, the MSc in Health Psychology also provides an excellent foundation for further postgraduate study.
+In addition to helping to prepare for employment in which a background in psychology is an advantage, the MSc (Health Psychology) also provides an excellent foundation for further postgraduate study.
 Some previous students have progressed to PhD studies, and have gained employment in Universities and other higher education settings (eg. teaching psychology to health professionals or those in training, as well as psychology students and/or conducting research).
-Others have pursued studies in Clinical Psychology, with Clinical-Health Psychology a potential route in which to specialize.
+Others have pursued studies in Clinical Psychology, with Clinical-Health Psychology a potential route in which to specialise.

 Who’s Suited to This Course